kubevela/samples/7.GoogleCloudPlatform_MicroServices_Demo/README.md

 4. Open [http://127.0.0.1:8080/](http://127.0.0.1:8080/) in web browser, access again to the **Online Boutique**, productcatalogservice-v2 introduces a 3-second latency into all server requests.
 So refresh the homepage a few times.
 You should notice that periodically, the frontend is slower to load.

-5. View traffic splitting in Kiali, this step you need install [Kiali](https://istio.io/latest/docs/setup/getting-started/#dashboard).
+5. View traffic splitting in Kiali, this step you need install [Kiali](https://istio.io/latest/docs/setup/getting-started/#dashboard) (Note you need `cd` the Istio package directory).

 ```
 istioctl dashboard kiali
 ```
 Open the Kiali dashboard.
-Please navigate to Service Graph > namespace: default and select "Versioned App Graph."You should see that approximately 75% of productcatalog requests are going to v1.
+Please navigate to Service Graph > namespace: default and select "Versioned App Graph."
+Select "Request Distribution" in "Display", you should see that approximately 75% of productcatalog requests are going to v1.

 ![kiali](./images/kiali.png)